 Once everyone was familiar with the shapes, we started on our puzzles!
-I used the story “Leah’s Adventure” to guide our lesson.
-(Story available through Teachers Pay Teachers.
-Click here to view.)
+I used the tangram story “Leah’s Adventure” to guide our lesson.
+(Link to story available below.)

-For the first few shapes, I created the puzzle with students piece by piece.
+For the first few shapes, I created the puzzle with children piece by piece.
 I modeled how I sometimes had to flip and rotate my pieces to get them into the proper place.

-This helped students to see that it is okay to not get the pieces in the right place on their first try.
+By demonstrating that I had to play around with and rotate the tangram shapes helped children to see that it is okay to not get the pieces in the right place on their first try.